Kshubham0315/Human-Readiness-Analysis/README.md

 AI-powered multimodal behavioral intelligence platform that estimates **behavioral confidence** in real time by analyzing observable human signals instead of attempting to predict emotions, personality, or psychological states.

-Unlike conventional "emotion recognition" systems, VANTAGE focuses on measurable behavioral consistency across multiple modalities.
+Unlike conventional "emotion recognition" systems, It focuses on measurable behavioral consistency across multiple modalities.

 The system combines: